Last Updated on September 7, 2020 by Anne Thynne

 - Country Of Origin: Germany

 If you have a 30 to the 160-gallon aquarium, this would be a decent pick for you.
 EHEIM Pro 4 Plus filter has a sleek black color that gives it an elegant look.
-Besides that, the filter comes with filter pads, filter media, and all other necessary equipment for installation.
+Besides that, the canister filter comes with filter pads, filter media, and all other necessary equipment for installation.

 There’s the Xtender Control Function that lets you adjust the flow rate.
 Suppose the fine filter pad (media) is blocked, you can use this function to boost up the water flow.

-When you adjust the flow rate, the water will be re-directed.
+When you adjust the circulation rate, the water will be re-directed.
 However, the media will remain in place.
 This allows you to use the filter for a few more days before you clean it.
 The filter is loaded with two new media types, which are the Mech Pro and the Bio Mech.

 Mech Pro comes with a unique spiral shape that ensures excellent trapping of the tiniest dirt particle.
 It also comes with a ribbed surface structure that perfectly combats bacteria.
 The best part is that the Mech Pro media is super easy to clean and reuse.